pietvanzoen/piet.me/source/blog/2018-05-31-organizing-git-projects.html.md

 ## The Solution... `git get`

 So...
-I came up with `git get`.
+I came up with [git get](https://github.com/pietvanzoen/git-get).
 It's just a single Python script that parses the given git url, creates the directory structure, and clones the repo into the created directory.
 I define a `$GIT_PATH` to store all my repos in (I chose `~/repos`).
 Then I can run `git get git@github.com:pietvanzoen/dotfiles.git`, which clones my dotfiles into `~/repos/github.com/pietvanzoen/dotfiles`.
 Also, `git get` can be run from any directory.

 So now my projects look a bit like this: